Forecasters run out of Atlantic storm names for only third time as Wanda forms

 Last year and in 2005, when the conventional storm name lists were exhausted, the Hurricane Center referred to additional storms using Greek letters, a practice that ended effective this year.

-The World Meteorological Organization (WMO), which is responsible for developing and maintaining storm name lists, found that some Greek letters, like Eta and Zeta, sound too similar, resulting in messaging challenges, and also noted that translating Greek letters into various languages made for hiccups.
+The World Meteorological Organization (WMO), which is responsible for developing and maintaining storm name lists, found that some Greek letters, like Eta and Zeta, sound too similar, resulting in messaging challenges, and also noted that translating Greek letters into various languages caused hiccups.

-Also, as the WMO retires the most devastating storms, it was put in the awkward position of having to retire Greek letters in 2020, which would not be a sustainable practice over the long run as more and more letters were eliminated.
+Also, as the WMO retires the most devastating storms, it was put in the awkward position of having to retire Greek letters in 2020, which would not be a sustainable practice as more and more letters were eliminated.

 Why so many storms?

-In an era where storms are made more intense by climate change and high-impact weather events are becoming more frequent, one might expect that an apparent uptick in tropical cyclone incidence would be linked to climate change.
+In an era when storms are made more intense by climate change and high-impact weather events are becoming more frequent, one might expect an apparent uptick in tropical cyclone incidence would be linked to climate change.
 Studies, however, do not project an increase in the number of storms due to rising temperatures, just an increase in their intensity.

 The number of storms in a given year is most influenced by the prevailing weather pattern.